Save up to 40% during our 420 sale

 Typically more budget-friendly

-Popular Conduction Vaporizers:
+Popular Conduction Vaporizers

 • PAX Plus - The PAX Plus is one of the sleekest portable vaporizers available on the market.
 It features preset experience modes, a long battery life, and a compact, discreet design.
 With its conduction heating, the PAX Plus offers quick heat-up times, making it one of the best vaporizers for on-the-go sessions.
 It's simple, reliable, and stylish!
 If you're looking for a smaller option to get started, consider the PAX Mini instead.